-A good night of sleepgoes far – into a good and productive day
+A good night sleep goes far – into a good and productive day

 Abhishek Sharma, Founder, Bhagwati Foam Industries

 Gives a lowdown on why now is the best time to serve customers with products that add to health in their lives.
-He also shares why nonstandard sizes, regional advantages, in-house manufacturing and GST have played as strong factors for changing the face of the industry
+He also shares why nonstandard sizes, regional advantages, in-house manufacturing and GST have played strong factors in changing the face of the industry

 Q Tell us about your forte and history in the foam industry?
 How did you start and what made you focus on the foam industry when you begin?